QuDataAI/qunet/README.md

-        'y_min' : None,          # fixing the minimum value on the y-axis 'y_max' : None,          # fixing the maximum value on the y-axis 'ticks' : None,          # how many labels on the y-axis 'lr'    : True,          # show learning rate 'checks': True,          # show the achievement of the minimum loss (dots) 'labels': True,          # show labels (training events) },
+        'y_min' : None,          # fixing the minimum value on the y-axis 'y_max' : None,          # fixing the maximum value on the y-axis 'ticks' : None,          # how many labels on the y-axis 'lr'    : True,          # show learning rate
+        'labels': True,          # show labels (training events) 'trn_checks': True,      # show the achievement of the minimum training loss (dots) 'val_checks': True,      # show the achievement of the minimum validation loss (dots) },

     'score': {